Once upon a last quarter, a marketer walked into the woods.

 A nagging feeling.
 A cold wind rustling through the Slack channel.
 The board kept asking whether her brand was winning in AI, and every time she tried to answer the question, the answer felt made up.

 Is anyone seeing us in ChatGPT?
 Is Perplexity citing us?
-Does Gemini recommend us or quietly shove us to the back of the list like an uninvited plus one?
+Does Claude recommend us or quietly shove us to the back of the list like an uninvited plus one?
 Nobody knew.
 Her agency didn’t know.
 Her competitor’s LinkedIn post claimed they knew, but that post was also an ad for a webinar.

 So our heroine, in the grand tradition of women with specific taste and three chairs to sit in, decided to go find a measurement framework that actually fit.